 Email is a key driver for revenue growth at Heathrow.
 But as consumers become overwhelmed by marketing emails, it becomes harder for any business to stand out.
 Rather than flooding inboxes with general promotional emails, Heathrow uses Adobe Campaign to deliver 130 carefully targeted email campaigns for a total of 6 million email messages a month.

-“Adobe Campaign allows us to personalise emails to get the right offers to customers,” says Irvine.
-“We’re delivering messages that pique our customers’ interests and makes them want to learn more, which has helped us to improve open rates and achieve click-through rates as high as 25%.”
+“Adobe Campaign allows us to personalize emails to get the right offers to customers,” says Irvine.
+“We’re delivering messages that pique our customers’ interests and makes them want to learn more, which has helped us improve open rates and achieve click-through rates as high as 25%.”

-Trying to optimise customer experiences across eight web properties could be a real challenge without the support of intelligent digital tools, particularly with Heathrow’s lean analytics team.
+Trying to optimize customer experiences across eight web properties could be a real challenge without the support of intelligent digital tools, particularly with Heathrow’s lean analytics team.
 Using Adobe Target, Heathrow manages 70 different tests across its websites.
-These tests can range from optimising forms to reduce errors, to comparing the click-through rates on different types of banners.
+These tests can range from optimizing forms to reduce errors, to comparing the click-through rates on different types of banners.

-Adobe Target also provides greater opportunities for personalisation, particularly through Automated Personalisation, powered by Adobe Sensei, Adobe’s artificial intelligence and machine learning framework.
-Heathrow leverages Automated Personalisation to customise which sub-categories are featured on the Heathrow.com home page.
-Unlike typical personalisation methods, which use rules created by analysts to personalise experiences, Automated Personalisation uses machine learning to create its own rules and deliver the best offers and experiences for each visitor every time.
+Adobe Target also provides greater opportunities for personalization, particularly through Automated Personalization, powered by Adobe Sensei, Adobe’s artificial intelligence and machine learning framework.
+Heathrow leverages Automated Personalization to customize which sub-categories are featured on the Heathrow.com home page.
+Unlike typical personalization methods, which use rules created by analysts to personalize experiences, Automated Personalization uses machine learning to create its own rules and deliver the best offers and experiences for each visitor every time.